greim/await.js/README.md

     buz --> baz
     qux

-Finally, it's worth noting that the mapping you declare overrides direct matches.
+Finally, it's worth noting that if the mapping you declare conflicts with direct matches, the mapping wins.
 For example:

     n1.take(n2, {
       'buz':'baz',